ngiccorddemo/cordbuild2017/README.md

 You will see a large table of stats printing periodically

-Starting the traffic
+Starting the Traffic
 =======================

-In terminal #3: Bring up traffic container in daemon mode (-d)
+In terminal #3: Bring up Traffic container in daemon mode (-d) with:

 `docker-compose -p epc up -d traffic`

-Enter the container
+Then enter the Traffic container with:

 `docker exec -it epc_traffic_1 /bin/bash`